gotouerina/Toy/README.md

 <faSize *.fa -detailed > *.sizes>

-You can understand this commond line can usually be splited into these parts
+You can understand that this commond line can usually be splited into these parts

-constant1 variable.suffix1 constant2 > variable.suffix2
+<constant1 variable.suffix1 constant2 > variable.suffix2>

 and for this example constant1 = faSize, suffix1 = fa constant2 = -detailed suffix2 = sizes ,and the variables are set in a batch_file